ahmadrasul99/Natural-Language-Processing/README.md

 # Natural-Language-Processing

-# Model training:
+# Model Training:

 Run the jupyter notebook all the way through to begin training.
 Can adjust hyperparameters right above model initialization.
 Training will output loss and processing speed to console.
 Also will log to tensorboard graph for viewing.

-# Distributed Training
+# Distributed Training:

 python TransformerTranslatorTraining.py

-# Tensorboard
+# Tensorboard:

 Currently available at http://34.82.230.33:6006/